NxPKG/khulnasoft-docs/content/tenant/_partials/_tenant-definition.md

   list: never
 ---

-A **Tenant** is a special type of Cloudflare account that contains other accounts and resources.
+A **Tenant** is a special type of Khulnasoft account that contains other accounts and resources.